April 8. Kazinform's timeline of major events

 EVENTS

-2010 – The presentation of Abai Book of Words published for the first time ever in three languages is held in Almaty.
+2010 - Almaty hosts the presentation of the Book of Words by Abai published for the first time in three languages and in an integrated cover.

+2011 - Astana hosts the solemn ceremony of inauguration of the Kazakh President during which Nursultan Nazarbayev took an oath of allegiance to the people of Kazakhstan and was presented with the certificate of the President of Kazakhstan.

-2017 – Kazakhstani judokas win 2 gold medals at the Judo Grand Prix in Antalia.
-252 athleted from 34 states of the world took part in it.
+2017 - Kazakh judokas Otgontsetseg Galbadrakh (48kg) and Gusman Kyrgyzbayev (60kg) haul two gold medals at the Grand Prix in Antalya, Turkey.